-Unfortunately, women were only poorly represented among the stakeholders, this prevents a more accurate picture of women's perceptions in this study.
-Women's perceptions are often different from men's, both in terms of risk perception and adaptive capacity (Lundgren et Strandh 2022).
+Unfortunately, women were only poorly represented among the stakeholders, and this prevents a more accurate picture of women's perceptions in this study.
+Women's perceptions are often different from that of men's, both in terms of risk perception and adaptive capacity (Lundgren & Strandh, 2022).
 These authors highlighted the role of women in drought management in local communities in rural Mozambique.
-Their low representation must be taken into account in possible actions to increase the community capacity, even more so since women are a very dynamic category at the household level in Haiti (Mathieu et al. 2003).
+Their low representation must be taken into account in possible actions to increase the community capacity, even more so because women are a very dynamic category at the household level in Haiti (Mathieu et al., 2003).